Michael Magnus

 Entry into Leathercraft

 It wasn't until then that Magnus learned about his family's legacy with the Tandy Leather brand.
 Michael's grandfather, Werner Magnus, founded the Cleveland Crafts Co. in the mid-1950s.
-The handicraft supply chain grew to 5 locations and was acquired by the Tandy Corporation in 1961 as part of their efforts to expand into the broader "craft and hobby" retail ecosystem.
+The handicraft supply chain grew to five locations and was acquired by the Tandy Corporation in 1961 as part of their efforts to expand into the broader craft and hobby retail ecosystem.

 This acquisition is how Michael's father, Andrew Magnus, ended up moving to Fort Worth in the early 1960s.
 One of his first jobs was sweeping floors at the inaugural Tandy Town concept launched by the Tandy Corporation.